openstack-k8s-operators/glance-operator/docs/dev/design-decisions.md

 As a follow up work, tha Glance operator might rely on the existing `webhooks` to enforce the `Quota` Limits values.

+## Cinder backend

+When using the Cinder backend the Glance containers need to run with higher privileges than with other backends, this is due to the usage of os-brick to connect to volumes.

+Some of the things that the operator does when using Cinder as a backend are:

+- Run containers as privileged
+- Mount for r/w more directories
+- Pod shares the PID namespace with the host
+- Run CLI commands with the binaries present in the host

+OpenShift deployments are different from TripleO deployments.
+For example, in TripleO we run iscsid and multipathd daemons in containers and their client side commands are in sync (version-wise) in the service containers.
+It is also required that there are no other daemons running in the host or other containers.

+In the OpenShift world this is different, iscsid and multipathd run on the host and therefore their version won't be in sync with the one in the openstack service containers, which means that they won't work correctly.

+The reason why OpenShift runs iscsid and multipathd in the host is so that they can be shared between the different things that may need it: OpenShift itself, CSI plugins, and in this case also OpenStack services.

+The way to use the host iscsi and multipath services is by exiting the pod namespace and running the commands on the host namespace using `nsenter`.
+Even if this may look nasty/weird, this is the recommended way by the storage OpenShift team and what CSI plugins do.

+We are using `nsenter` through the `templates/glance/bin/run-on-host` script.
+This `run-on-host` script supports 2 ways of replacing commands: being copied or symlinked.
+In our case we instruct kolla to use the copying mechanism in `templates/glance/config/glance-api-config.json`.

+To be able to use `nsenter` the pod needs to share the PID namespace with the host.